Robertogoz/DesafioQA/README.md

 # DesafioQA

-A BDD Project that i learn to code automized tests using Cucumber/Capybara in Ruby lang
+A BDD Project that i learn to code automized tests using Cucumber/Capybara using Ruby

 ## How to use